 01. Do great work

 It’s likely that it’s a sparkling resume or design portfolio that got you the internship in the first place, but making superb, technically proficient, and beautiful work doesn’t stop when art school ends and your portfolio is done.
-It goes without saying, but it has to continue during the placement itself.
+It has to continue during the placement itself.

 “Ultimately, we are looking for people who create work that excites us,” says Wolff Olins' senior designer Alison Haigh.
 “We ask: Do they have skills we don't have?
 Do they look at things differently to everyone else here?”